mourner/tinyjam/README.md

 #### Why EJS for templating, and can I use another templating system?

-EJS is also an extremely simple, minimal, zero-configuration system, and it allows you to use plain JavaScript inside templates, making it pretty powerful with almost no learning curve.
+EJS is also an extremely simple, minimal system, and it allows you to use plain JavaScript for templates, making it pretty powerful with almost no learning curve.
 No plans to support other template engines.